 Optic nerve head (ONH) and retinal nerve fiber layer (RNFL) analysis (Source: Medicine / ResearchGate)

-Optical coherence topography (OCT) tests obtain a topographical map of the optic nerve, using non-invasive light waves to take cross-section pictures of the retina.
+Optical coherence topography (OCT) tests obtain a topographical map of the optic nerve, using non-invasive light waves to take cross-sectional pictures of the retina.
 An OCT test measures the thickness of the nerve fiber layer, which is the portion of the optic nerve most vulnerable to eye pressure elevation.

 In addition to glaucoma, OCT is useful in diagnosing other eye conditions such as diabetic retinopathy and age-related macular degeneration.